testcontainers/workshop-go/step-2-exploring-the-app.md

 Check `internal/ratings/repo.go`.

-### AWS Lambdas

-The application uses AWS lambda functions to calculate the average rating of a talk.
-The lambda functions are invoked by the application when the ratings for a talk are requested,  using HTTP calls to the function URL of the lambda.

-Check `internal/ratings/lambda.go`.

 ### Redpanda

 The application uses ES/CQRS to materialize the events into the state.
 Redpanda acts as a broker and the [twmb/franz-go](https://github.com/twmb/franz-go) Kafa client.

 Check `internal/streams/broker.go`.

+## Cloud layer

+### AWS Lambdas

+The application uses AWS lambda functions to calculate some rating statistics of a talk.
+The lambda functions are invoked by the application when the ratings for a talk are requested, using HTTP calls to the function URL of the lambda.

+Check `internal/ratings/lambda_client.go`.

 ## Web application